 Create regex-expressions that transforms names and values during the authentication process.

-Curity not only enables two factor authentication, but advanced multi-factor possibilities by chaining authentication methods as needed.
-Being the most advanced multi-factor framework available, Curity lets you chain any number of authentication methods in any order, to create a strong and user friendly login experience.
+The Curity Identity Server enables advanced multi-factor possibilities by chaining any number of authentication methods, in any order, creating a secure and user friendly login experience.

-A common scenario is to combine username/password with a second factor such as an SMS to a phone, a keyfob or an app.
-This reduces the risk of accounts being compromised due to password theft.
+A common scenario is to combine username/password with a second factor such as an SMS to a phone, a key fob or an app.
+This significantly reduces the risk of accounts being compromised due to password theft.

 With the Curity Identity Server the customer never leaves your organization’s brand.
 The user-facing screens can be tailor made to match your needs.
 If your organization has several brands this can also be embedded and used depending on where the user is.
 The templating system enables an overlay possibility of existing templates with your choice of colors, logos and fonts.
 It is possible to completely style the look and feel.
 You can mix and match with built-in and custom templates as needed.

 Let the user navigate seamlessly between mobile apps and websites in the mobile browser without having to re-authenticate.
 Using OpenID Connect, Curity Identity Server has built in support for single sign-on between mobile apps and mobile web-pages.

 Define how users create accounts, reset passwords and link multiple accounts during authentication.
 Self-service is about enabling theusers to handle the accounts themselves.
 Did the user forget the password, or wants to register a new phone?
 Allowing the user to perform these actions during authentication is a great way to improve user experience and increase usage of your services!